randucy/modules/CONTRIBUTING.md

 * When your pull request gets merged, you'll get credit.
 However, it'll still be under AGPL-3.0 license.
 You do not own that code!
 * One issue per pull request.
 If there are any changes outside of the folder *you* made, it'll be rejected.

+### General RanDucy Module Coding Guidelines
+Because we don't want interference with variables and function, we have a few guidelines:

+1. Try to limit the amount of global variables as much as possible
+2. When creating global variables, make the first part the name of the module
+3. When creating functions, make the first part of the function name the name of the module

+### RanDucy Module Tips
+We also have a few tips and tricks:

+1. If you have to update your code very often or it is part of something else, you can enter an external files in the Pull Request for your module!

 ### Making issues
 Making issues is another way to contribute!
 When making issues please do keep in mind these things: